eftieell/intro_programming_2/src/chapters/lists_and_dicts/traversing_nested_lists.md

 [https://cs.du.edu/~intropython/intro-to-programming/nested_for_loops.html](https://cs.du.edu/~intropython/intro-to-programming/nested_for_loops.html)

 Also recall that we learned three ways to traverse 1D lists:
+- using a content-based loop
 - using an index-based loop
-- using a content-based loop
 - using the `enumerate()` function

-Example of index-based iteration:
+Example of content-based iteration:
 ```python
 # traversing 1D lists, three different ways
 cities = ["Denver", "Colorado Springs", "Pueblo"]